 What is a Contribution Election?

-Contribution election simply means you document that you plan to make elective deferrals into your plan and document how much you plan to contribute.
+Contribution election simply means you formally document that you 1) plan to make elective deferrals into your plan and 2) how much you plan to contribute.

-If you complete the formal contribution election by December 31st of each year, you have until you file your tax returns for the following year to make the deposit.
+When you complete your contribution election by December 31st, you have until you file taxes for your business to make the deposit (Including extensions).

 Example: